mufernando/gvcf2bed/README.md

 ========

 This is a small tool to convert a gVCF file to BED.
 This is useful for extracting regions that pass a certain genotype quality threshold.

+## Installation

+gvcf2bed is now available through pypi with:
+`pip install gvcf2bed`

 ## Requirements